1973 Z1 900 Super 4

 The lever was modified to add a o-ring due to stop potential fuel leakage.

-3 versions of the owners manual exist, with slight variations between them
+3 versions of the owners manual exist, with slight variations.

 One printed August 1972, November 1972 and March 1973